agilesix/va.gov-cms-vm/README.md

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Download or clone this project to your workstation.
-3. Copy `default.config.yml` to `config.yml` and edit to add your github username.
+3. Copy `default.config.yml` to `config.yml` and edit to add your git information.
 4. `cd` into this project directory and run `vagrant up`.